jayounghoyos/ads_automation/README.md

 # Ads automation with Tweepy

-# Como correr códig
+# How to run it
-# Documentacion
+# Documentation
-# Descripcion
+# Description
-# Estructra de archivos
+# File Structure
-# Estructra de csv
+# CSV Structure
-# Funciones de javascriopt más importantes del proyecto
+# Most important functions